watandeepsekhon/trello-to-github/README.md

 - 📊 **Detailed Statistics** - View board stats and structure before importing
 - 🗺️ **Mapping File** - Generate JSON mapping between Trello cards and GitHub issues
 - 💾 **Config Saving** - Save your configuration and reuse it if the import fails
+- 📍 **Checkpoint/Resume** - Automatically saves progress and resume from where you left off if import fails
+- ⚡ **Fast Import** - No artificial rate limiting delays

 ## Prerequisites